discretize/discretize-gear-optimizer/docs/README.md

 - Provide a specific toughness range, such as to become or avoid becoming the tank on raid bosses with toughness-based tanking.
 - Calculate the relative performance difference between setups.
 Estimate the value of stat infusions, buffs, or certain build changes!
 (Some limitations apply, see [How It Works](<How It Works.md>).)

-Supports all 9 classes and 26 of the 27 current elite specs, including power and condi builds with distribution information derived from game logs.
+Supports all 9 classes and 35 of the 36 current elite specs*, including power and condi builds with distribution information derived from game logs.

 Not-yet-implemented game mechanics include mechanist mech simulation and ranger pet damage.

+**sorry, mechanist.*

 ## Development and Contributing